New Communist Party of Britain: Divisions within the CPGB

 Divisions within the CPGB had emerged following the Soviet intervention to quell the Hungarian uprising in 1956 and the subsequent moves by the Nikita Khrushchev leadership in the USSR to denounce Joseph Stalin.
-The split within the international communist movement that eventually polarised between the positions of the Communist Party of the Soviet Union and the Communist Party of China was not a major contributing factor and the groups that supported the Chinese position had little support within the CPGB.
+The split within the international communist movement that eventually polarised between the positions of the Communist Party of the Soviet Union and the Chinese Communist Party (CCP) was not a major contributing factor and the groups that supported the CCP position had little support within the CPGB.
 French remained staunchly loyal to the Soviet Union though privately he opposed the Khrushchev line.
 What he did have in common with those who eventually left to form their own organisations was a common belief that the CPGB's policy, known as the British Road to Socialism (BRS), was a major revision of Marxist–Leninist principles and was essentially a left social democratic and reformist programme.

 In the eyes of French and like-minded observers, the CPGB leadership under John Gollan used the Hungarian crisis and the denunciation of what Khrushchev called Stalin's "cult of personality" to weaken and divide the party as a whole.
 The British Road to Socialism, was first revised in 1957 - the start of a process culmination in 1977 which, for French, deprived it of all revolutionary content.

 In 1966, the Daily Worker was re-launched as The Morning Star - French had been among those who had campaigned against this change.
 The CPGB leadership's decision to support the Dubček leadership in Czechoslovakia and oppose the Soviet-led Warsaw Pact intervention in 1968 that led to Dubček's removal widened the divisions within the CPGB.

 In 1964 Labour returned to power after 13 years of Conservative rule but the new government under Harold Wilson pursued policies seen by many leftists as anti-union (including an attempt to introduce "In Place of Strife" compulsory arbitration), while in Northern Ireland the government was seen by many in the Catholic community as supporting its oppression following the collapse of the civil rights campaign.
 The Tories, under Edward Heath, returned to power in 1970 with policies even more unpopular with the British left, contributing to the largest number of strikes involving the greatest number of workers in British history.
 Miners' strikes in 1972 and 1974 featured widespread participation from the working class and other sectors.
 Heath was defeated in 1974 and in the eyes of many on the British left, the second Wilson government continued where it left off.